eqpk3ia/MyUserGuide/README.md

 - *Focused* => I like to work focused.
 Try to avoid distractions.

 ## The times/hours I like to work
-- *Working hours* => I usually prefer to work more standard work day to be able to maintain work and personal life balance.
 - *Calendar Driven* => I tend to prefer to block my meetings, to limit flow disruptions.
 I keep my Calendar updated.

 ## The best ways to communicate with me